 If you have just launched a new business or startup, your main goals probably include increasing engagement with target customers, building brand awareness, and ‘paying it forward’ to your local community, as a way to establish your reputation as a business that cares.
 The last goal, that of philanthropy, is of course intricately tied to the others in more ways than you can imagine.
-Millennials, many of whom are potential clients, are a conscientious breed who are more interested than ever in supporting business that are enriching their communities in addition to simply a profit.
+Millennials, many of whom are potential clients, who are more interested than ever in supporting business that are enriching their communities in addition to simply a profit.
 In this post, we highlight the importance of picking a cause you believe in from day one.

 As noted by financial expert, Jason A Sugarman, it is important to take time and plan well before choosing a cause to back.
 Ideally, your chosen charity should have an open book policy (so you can see exactly where funds raised go), but also reflect your company’s own values and its commitment to its target audience.
 For instance, if you have just opened a business specializing in women’s fashion, consider backing a female cancer charity or educational fund for women in your local community.
 If your target audience is international, bear in mind that buyers across the globe are likely to be attracted by companies that operate sustainably; the environment is therefore always a useful cause to support.

 - 5 Ways to Reinvest your Tax Return

 - Surging growth helps India retain fastest growing economy tag

 - The Difference Between Industrial, Retail and Commercial Real Estate